Corona in Queens in Queens County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Domestic Chicken (here, next to this marker); Domestic Goat (within shouting distance of this marker); Domestic Horses (within shouting distance of this marker); Gates of Life (within shouting distance of this marker); An Outstanding Partnership (within shouting distance of this marker); Domestic Cattle (within shouting distance of this marker); Our twin Andean bear cubs were born on July 28, 2021 (within shouting distance of this marker); We're Working to Save Andean Bears (within shouting distance of this marker).
+Types of Domestic Chickens (here, next to this marker); Domestic Goat (a few steps from this marker); Domestic Horses (within shouting distance of this marker); Gates of Life (within shouting distance of this marker); An Outstanding Partnership (within shouting distance of this marker); Domestic Cattle (within shouting distance of this marker); Our twin Andean bear cubs were born on July 28, 2021 (within shouting distance of this marker); We're Working to Save Andean Bears (within shouting distance of this marker).
 Touch for a list and map of all markers in Queens.

 Credits.
 This page was last revised on January 31, 2023.
 It was originally submitted on March 14, 2022, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 74 times since then and 34 times this year.
 Photos: 1, 2. submitted on March 14, 2022, by Devry Becker Jones of Washington, District of Columbia.